 To mark the anniversary, also known as the Semiquincentennial, Philadelphia is hosting six FIFA men’s World Cup matches, the MLB All-Star Game, a TED speaker series, a souped-up July 4 celebration and dozens of other, smaller events.

-Philadelphia Soccer 2026 executive Meg Kane, who is coordinating the World Cup hosting duties, projected that more than $100 million is needed from City Hall and Harrisburg for the soccer competition.
+Philadelphia Soccer 2026 executive Meg Kane, who is coordinating the World Cup hosting duties, projected that more than $100 million is needed from City Hall and Harrisburg for all 250th-related activities.

 Representatives from arts and culture organizations estimated that the sector requires $50 million in government support.
 An additional $50 million is being requested for marquee events to mark the occasion.